SebastianSpyrzewski/recipeFinder/README.md

 ### request
 Package for simple tasks operating with user's request and formatting output.
 Its main goal is to connect **httpconnection** and **database** packages.
 ### database
 The main purpose of this database is to avoid unnecessary API calls and use saved data if possible.
-The main tables of the database are _ingrediens_, _requests_ and _recipes_, while the other ones describe relationships between them.
+The main tables of the database are _ingredients_, _requests_ and _recipes_, while the other ones describe relationships between them.
 We communicate with database via sqlite3.
 The whole database is included in this repository - in particular it can be not empty, but that is not a problem in our case.
 ### httpconnection
 If necessary data is not present in the database, this package sends appropriate get request to Spoonacular page and saves the response in suitable structures.